 Example: A "Community Events" app displays a list of community events.
 There's a form for the community to submit a new event for the app to display.

-This recipe will use a "status" field to limit which records a view can display; new records added by users will not be approved by default, and they can only view records that have been approved.
+This example will use a "status" field to limit which records a view can display.
+New records added by users will not be approved by default, and they can only view records that have been approved.

 A new administrative page is then added to review records and update the "Approved" to "Yes".